20 delicious & surprisingly wholesome chocolate breakfast recipes – because sometimes, you just wake up craving chocolate!

 Here’s the recipe: Brownie Batter Chocolate Overnight Oats

-Make up a batch of chocolate blender muffins for a super healthy breakfast or snack: Throw a can of black beans into the blender, add some cocoa powder, mashed banana or applesauce, baking soda, baking powder, and vanilla, and blend.
+Make up a batch of flourless chocolate muffins for a healthy breakfast or snack: Throw a can of black beans into the blender, add some cocoa powder, mashed banana or applesauce, baking soda, baking powder, and vanilla, and blend.
 Portion the batter into muffin tins, bake at 350, and enjoy!

-Here’s the recipe: Flourless Chocolate Blender Muffins
+Here’s the recipe: Flourless Chocolate Muffins

 With Fall just around the corner (yes, it is almost Pumpkin season again), now is the perfect time to bake up a large batch of this melty, gooey chocolate chip pumpkin baked oatmeal.
 Your entire home will smell like pumpkin pie!